emilykimhuynh/brenify/README.md

 ###Changes:

+* *Version 0.4.1:* Small optimization to narrow search space on most pages
 * *Version 0.4:* Support a wider variety of Unicode
 * *Version 0.3.1:* Removed async replace loop since it was breaking data loading
 * *Version 0.3:* Handles async loading data for first 10 seconds (don't feel like having an eternal loop)